scalar-labs/scalardb/docs/storage-abstraction.md

 This should be executed with significant consideration as the execution time may vary greatly depending on the underlying storage.
 Please plan accordingly especially if the database runs in production:
-- For Cosmos and Dynamo DB: this operation is almost instantaneous as the table schema is not modified.
+- For Cosmos DB for NoSQL and DynamoDB: this operation is almost instantaneous as the table schema is not modified.
 Only the table metadata stored in a separated table are updated.
 - For Cassandra: adding a column will only update the schema metadata and do not modify existing schema records.
 The cluster topology is the main factor for the execution time.
 Since the schema